SAP-archive/btp-extend-workflow-cai-msteams/Part4-ConversationalAI/README.md

 ## Getting the correct Time Types for your test user

-As of today there is no public SuccessFactors API available, allowing to retrieve the TimeTypes and respective balances of a SuccessFactors user.
-Such an API might follow in one of the future SuccessFactors releases.
-Until a potential implementation of such an API is available, please identify the relevant Time Types for your test user by getting the relevant information from the SuccessFactors system yourself.
+As of today there is no public SAP SuccessFactors API available, allowing to retrieve the TimeTypes and respective balances of a SAP SuccessFactors user.
+Such an API might follow in one of the future SAP SuccessFactors releases.
+Until a potential implementation of such an API is available, please identify the relevant Time Types for your test user by getting the relevant information from the SAP SuccessFactors system yourself.
 To do so, please follow the steps below:

-1 Get the test user's Time Types and Balances
+1 Get the test user's Time Types and Balances\
 2 Get the relevant Time Type Id

 ## 1 Get the test user's Time Types and Balances